 There are numerous ways to insult a French person.
 Tug on their beret, penetrate their mime box, cut a piece of cheese improperly, or take the ultimate risk and don’t look them in the eye while raising a glass.

-The word beauf has two distinct meanings.
-One is an affectionate abbreviation of beau-frère meaning your brother-in-law, whilst the other is a colloquial term that describes a vulgar or unsophisticated person.
+The word beauf – a great example of an untranslatable word – has two distinct meanings.
+One is an affectionate abbreviation of beau-frère meaning your brother-in-law, whilst the other is an argotic French term that describes a vulgar or unsophisticated person.
 An English equivalent might be “a hick”, “a rube” or a “yokel”.
-This insult is thought to have originated in the 1970s, when a beauf referred to a French person lacking culture.
-This insult was and is, of course, often employed by condescendant Parisians to generalize about non-Parisians.
+This insult is thought to have originated in the 1970s when a beauf referred to a French person lacking culture.
+This insult was and is, of course, often employed by condescending Parisians to generalize about non-Parisians.
 Hey, ici c’est Paris.

 Example: “Jean-Pierre est un vrai beauf.
 Il joue à la pétanque, écoute du Johnny Hallyday et boit du pastis du matin au soir.” – “Jean-Pierre is a real yokel.
 He plays pétanque, listens to Johnny Hallyday and drinks pastis from dawn till dusk.”

 “T’es vraiment un naze”.
-A charming and timeless French insult.
+A charming and timeless French insult, ideal for beginners.
 Naze can be used to describe situations or people that appear to be idiotic, dumb or lame.
 There are far ruder words than naze, but do bear in mind that the word is said to be the shortened version of the word “nazi” (or “nasi”) which made reference to those suffering from syphilis in the 19th century.
 That’s… not great.

 Example: “Anna devait acheter un pack de bières pour la soirée mais a pris du vin blanc à la place, quelle naze !”.
 “Anna was supposed to buy beers for the party but bought white wine instead.
 What a rube!”
 Harsh words, sir or madam, you know Anna is syphilitic.